...

 1. The Commission and Artistic Process

 Sir Thomas Lawrence’s series of portraits for the Waterloo Chamber represents a significant achievement in his career.
-King George IV, a patron of the arts, actively collaborated with Lawrence on the project.
-The king provided specific instructions regarding the selection of figures and the desired style of the portraits.
+King George IV, a patron of the arts, likely collaborated with Lawrence on the project.
+Historical accounts suggest Lawrence had considerable creative freedom in terms of pose and artistic style for the portraits, while the king may have provided some input on the selection of figures and the overall tone of grandeur befitting the chamber’s purpose.

 a.
 Collaboration with King George IV

-Lawrence met with the king on numerous occasions to discuss the project.
-Together, they determined which individuals would be immortalised on the chamber’s walls and ensured the portraits reflected the desired grandeur and historical significance.
+While the full extent of their collaboration remains debated, Lawrence undoubtedly met with King George IV on numerous occasions to discuss the project.
+Together, they likely determined which individuals would be featured and ensured the portraits reflected the desired historical significance of the Waterloo victory.

 b.
 Challenges and Techniques